Shagshag/prestashop-documentation/ConfigurationTestCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ConfigurationTest.php line 140
+* This method is defined in [classes/ConfigurationTest.php line 140](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ConfigurationTest.php#140)